-The goal of \ours~is to adaptively modulate different frequency components over different network depths during training.
+Our goal is to adaptively modulate different frequency components over different network depths during training.
 We thus propose to apply a frequency filtering operation on $\mathbf{X}_{F}$ to enhance the transferable components while suppressing the generalization-detrimental ones.
-Thanks to the first property of $\mathbf{X}_{F}$ discussed in Sec. \ref{sec:LFR}, the frequency filtering operation is allowed to be implemented with a spatial attention on $\mathbf{X}_{F}$.
-For a given $\mathbf{X}_F \in \mathbb{R}^{2C \times H \times (\left\lfloor\frac{W}{2}\right\rfloor+1)}$, the proposed frequency filtering mechanism \ours~can be formulated as:
+Thanks to the first hallmark of $\mathbf{X}_{F}$ discussed in Sec. \ref{sec:LFR}, the frequency filtering operation is allowed to be implemented with a spatial attention on $\mathbf{X}_{F}$.
+Given a frequency representation $\mathbf{X}_F \in \mathbb{R}^{2C \times H \times (\left\lfloor\frac{W}{2}\right\rfloor+1)}$, the proposed frequency filtering mechanism is formulated as follows:

-where $\otimes$ denotes element-wise multiplication. $\mathbf{M}_S(\cdot)$ refers to the attention module to learn a spatial mask with the resolution of $H \times (\left\lfloor\frac{W}{2}\right\rfloor+1)$.
-This mask is copied along the channel dimension of $\mathbf{X}_F$ accordingly for the element-wise multiplication, filtering out the generalization-detrimental components in $\mathbf{X}_F$.
-The feature after filtering is denoted by $\mathbf{X}'_F$.
-Our contributions lie in revealing such a frequency filtering operation in the latent space can bring impressive improvements for DG, although implemented with a lightweight attention architecture designed for the features in original latent space \cite{woo2018cbam}.
+where $\otimes$ denotes element-wise multiplication. $\mathbf{M}_S(\cdot)$ refers to the attention module to learn a spatial mask with a resolution of $H \times (\left\lfloor\frac{W}{2}\right\rfloor+1)$.
+This mask is copied along the channel dimension of $\mathbf{X}_F$ accordingly for the element-wise multiplication, filtering out the components adverse to the generalization in $\mathbf{X}_F$.
+The frequency feature after filtering is denoted by $\mathbf{X}'_F$.
+Our contributions lie in revealing such a frequency filtering operation in the latent space can bring impressive improvements for DG, although using a lightweight attention architecture designed for the features in original latent space \cite{woo2018cbam} to implement $\mathbf{M}_S(\cdot)$.
 This provides another alternative to the field of DG, which is conceptually simple, significantly effective, but previously unexplored.
-Besides, we further conduct an empirical study to investigate the effectiveness of different attention types in implementing \ours~in the following experiment section.
+Besides, we further conduct an empirical study to investigate the effectiveness of different attention types in implementing our conceptualized deep frequency filtering in the experiment section.
 The specific architecture design for the attention module is not our current focus, but is worth being explored in the future.